stuartellis/sve-personal-website/content/articles/modern-data-file-formats.md

 TOML is the default configuration file format for Python and Rust projects.
 Python 3.11 and above include [tomllib](https://docs.python.org/3/library/tomllib.html) to read the TOML format.
 If your Python software must generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

 > You can use [Taplo](https://taplo.tamasfe.dev/) to validate and format TOML files.
-It is both a command-line tool and Rust library.
+It is both a command-line tool and a Rust library.

 ### Tabular Data: Apache Parquet